wehlutyk/thesis/content/1-introduction-2-review.md

 \add{if clear, add gilbert-eco-evo-devo:-2015}

 NCT is part of a broader movement in evolutionary biology that seeks to integrate a strong view of such feedback dynamics into evolutionary theory, by combining evolutionary developmental biology ("Evo-Devo") with the evolution of the environment in which development take place.
-These works argue for an Extended Evolutionary Synthesis [EES, also presented as Eco-Evo-Devo by @gilbert_eco-evo-devo:_2015], conceiving of evolution as the co-evolution of organism and environment, a system that inherits genetic material, but also epigenetic material, behavioural patterns, communication systems [@jablonka_systems_2001] and, according to NCT, constructed selective and ontogenetic niches.
+These works argue for an Extended Evolutionary Synthesis [EES, also presented as Eco-Evo-Devo by @gilbert_eco-evo-devo:_2015], conceiving of evolution as the co-evolution of organism and environment, a system that inherits genetic material, but also constructed selective and ontogenetic niches. \todo{Check all the ontogenetic stuff can stay here.}
 The crux of the disagreement with SET lies in the importance of the dynamics that this feedback generates:
 SET considers it more parsimonious to define evolution as change in frequency of DNA sequences, and thus frames niche construction and other ecological inheritance processes as a cause for changes in DNA.
 Conversely, EES considers it more *fruitful* to define evolution as change in the whole organism-environment system, for which niche construction is a core evolutionary process, like genetic mutation or natural selection.